tiabas/npm-most-depended/README.md

 ```

 ## To run
-Ensure that the directory `temp` exists or is created in the project's folder.
+*IMPORTANT* Ensure that the directory `temp` exists or is created in the project's folder.
+It will be used to temporarily store downloaded tars before extracting them to their final
+destination.
 ```
 > mkdir temp
 ```

 And then run the test
 ```
-npm run test
+> npm run test
 ```

 To run the unit tests.
 Use the command below
 ```
-npm run spec
+> npm run spec
 ```

 ## Issues Encountered